 Advertising requirements for biocidal products

-There are similar requirements for the advertising of biocidal products in Northern Ireland (NI).
-Find out about advertising biocidal products in NI
+The same requirements apply for the advertising of biocidal products in Northern Ireland (NI) under EU BPR.

 The law defines an advertisement as

 'a means of promoting the sale or use of biocidal products by printed, electronic or other media'

 - are aimed at potential customers or users